Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/operations-plan.md

 - Establish innovation as a core competitive differentiator
 - Deploy integrated systems for enterprise resource management

-This operations plan provides a comprehensive framework for executing SkyMirror's business strategy across all units, ensuring efficient delivery of products and services while maintaining the highest standards of quality and customer satisfaction.
+This operations plan provides a comprehensive framework for executing Skymirror's business strategy across all units, ensuring efficient delivery of products and services while maintaining the highest standards of quality and customer satisfaction.